openbmc/docs/ipmi-architecture.md

 completion code would prevent the command from executing and would be returned to the caller.

+Session is managed by net-ipmid but we need  to get the active session information and  manage the session in system interface also.
+So, net-ipmid is currently creating session and the same will be published as objects with all properities filled. so that all active session details can be accessed /configured in system interface (ipmid) and we can close the active session in system interface also.

 The next phase is parameter unpacking and validation.
 This is done by compiler-generated code with variadic templates at handler registration time.
 The registration function is a templated function that allows any type of